Skip to main content

 • Existence: 1891 - 1951

-Michael Joseph ("M.J.")
-MacManus was born in the town of Carrick on Shannon, in County Leitrim on February 10, 1888.
+Michael Joseph (M.J.)
+MacManus was born in the town of Carrick-on-Shannon, in County Leitrim, Ireland on February 10, 1891.
 His father, Patrick, was a schoolmaster and his mother, Maria, was the matron.
 M.J. was the eldest among his siblings, which included two brothers and three sisters.
 His early education was acquired at Marist Convent and the Presentation Brothers College, Carrick on Shannon.
 He then studied at Farnham College, Surrey and London University where he received his degree in teaching.
 He taught for a brief period in Wigan, Lancashire, but felt unsatisfied and so decided to return to London where he practiced freelance journalism in Fleet Street.
-In 1912 he married Bridget Glynn of Galway.
-They had one daughter, Molly, who married Robert MacNabb and lived in Carrick on Shannon until her early death in 1965.
-In 1916 MacManus returned to Ireland, where he contributed regularly to several newspapers and periodicals.
+In 1912, he married Bridget Glynn of Galway.
+They had one daughter, Molly, who married Robert MacNabb and lived in Carrick-on-Shannon until her early death in 1965.
+In 1916, MacManus returned to Ireland, where he contributed regularly to several newspapers and periodicals.
 His wife died in 1917, and he mourned her for many years.

 MacManus's main hobby was book collecting.
 At the time of his death he had over 6,000 books in his personal library, many of them rare first editions.
 M.J.
-MacManus died suddenly in September of 1951 while on holiday in Port na Blagh, Co.
-Donegal.
+MacManus died suddenly in September 1951 while on holiday in Port-na-Blagh, County Donegal.
 He was buried in Glasnevin Cemetery.

 Found in 1 Collection or Record: